Reggae, solidarity and nature between lake and mountain in Anglefort

 The Plan d'eau de Mansin provides an ideal natural setting for the festival.
 Located just 45 minutes from Annecy and Geneva, 54 minutes from Chambéry and 1h30 from Lyon, the site is easily accessible while offering a complete change of scenery.
 On-site camping allows festivalgoers to fully immerse themselves in the experience in a friendly and family-oriented atmosphere, true to the festival's spirit.
 The Nomade Reggae Festival is open to all, with free admission for children under 12, embodying the values of sharing and openness at its core.

-11th edition of the Nomade Reggae Festival at the Plan d'eau de Mansin in Anglefort.
-Four days of reggae between lake and mountain at the foot of the Grand Colombier with Alpha Blondy, Groundation, Anthony B and the best sound systems from the Auvergne-Rhône-Alpes region.
+11th edition of the Nomade Reggae Festival, from July 30 to August 2, 2026, at the Mansin lake in Anglefort (Ain).
+Four days of reggae, dub, roots, dancehall, and sound system between lake and mountain at the foot of Grand Colombier, with Alpha Blondy, Groundation, Admiral T, Anthony B, and an international and local lineup of about fifteen artists.

-The 11th edition of the Nomade Reggae Festival will take place from 30 July to 2 August 2026 at the Plan d'eau de Mansin in Anglefort, between lake and mountain at the foot of the Grand Colombier.
-Following a successful 10th anniversary edition, the festival returns with an ambitious line-up.
+The 11th edition of the Nomade Reggae Festival will take place from Thursday, July 30 to Sunday, August 2, 2026 at the Mansin lake in Anglefort, between lake and mountain at the foot of Grand Colombier.
+The festival offers four days of Jamaican and Caribbean music — reggae, roots, dub, dancehall, afrobeats — across several stages and sound system areas, in a natural outdoor setting with on-site camping.

 The Nomade Reggae Festival takes place at the Plan d'eau de Mansin, Chemin du Mansin, 01350 Anglefort, in the Ain department, at the foot of the Grand Colombier.